All Episodes

 Well, it sounds like you're comparing Bush to Lincoln, but some people thought Lincoln was a tyrant.

-Well, some of the Confederates did, of course, because he beat him.
+Well, some of the Confederates did, of course, because he beat them.

-Well, yeah, but I I have a book called The Real Lincoln, and it says in there that between eighteen hundred and eighteen sixty, dozens of countries, including Great Britain ended slavery peacefully.
+Well, yeah, but I have a book called The Real Lincoln, and it says in there that between 1800 and 1860, dozens of countries, including Great Britain, ended slavery peacefully.

 So why couldn't we do that?